psychemist/mush_n_kush/README.md

 #### Deploy Smart Contracts

 - **Smart Contracts**: Deploy to the Scroll testnet or mainnet using Hrdhat or Foundry.
-Youmay also or interact with the already deployed contract stored in ```./contract/address.txt```.
+You may also or interact with the already deployed contract stored in ```./contract/address.txt```.
 - **Frontend Application**: Deploy the Next.js app on a cloud service (e.g., Vercel/Netlify) or decentralized hosting (e.g., IPFS or Fleek).

 #### Run the Application